Meet the Audubon Society of Portland's staff!

 Xander joined Portland Audubon at the start of 2013.
 He has a BA in Anthropology from Reed College and an MBA from PSU.
 His career has taken a lot of twists and turns, but always in the direction of progressive social change.
 He worked in recycling when it was still a movement, covered the civil wars in Central America in the late 1980s, had a regular column on the op-ed page of The Oregonian, was co-chair of the Pacific Green Party, and was twice elected director of the East Multnomah Soil and Water Conservation District.
 As ED of Oregon Physicians for Social Responsibility, he played a significant role in organizing all those "don't attack Iraq" rallies in the run up to the war.
 Most recently, he was the business manager at Cedarwood Waldorf School.
 Through it all he has run a nonprofit management consulting business on the side.
 And he is always a devoted papa to his darling daughter.

-Bob has worked for Audubon since 1992.
-His current responsibilities include directing Audubon's local, regional and nation conservation policy initiatives, citizen science and wildlife research initiatives, Living with Urban Wildlife Program, Backyard Habitat Certification Program and Wildlife Care Center Program.
-Bob’s passion for conservation was developed early exploring the woods of Massachusetts and later on solo hikes from Mexico to Canada on the Pacific Crest Trail and from Canada to New Mexico on the Continental Divide.
+Bob has worked for Portland Audubon since 1992.
+His current responsibilities include directing local, regional, and nation conservation policy initiatives, wildlife research initiatives, the Backyard Habitat Certification Program, and Wildlife Care Center.
+Bob’s passion for conservation was developed early exploring the woods of Massachusetts and later on solo hikes from Mexico to Canada on the Pacific Crest Trail and from Canada to Southern Colorado on the Continental Divide.

 Bob has a B.A. in Biology from Reed College and a J.D. from Lewis and Clark Law School.
-He currently serves on the Portland Parks Board as a publicly elected director of the East Multnomah County Soil and Water Conservation District and as an adjunct professor of law at Lewis and Clark Law School.
+He currently serves on the board of Humane Oregon and as an adjunct professor of law at Lewis and Clark Law School.
 He lives in Northeast Portland with his wife Elisabeth Neely, three children and an assortment of critters including dogs, cat, goats, pigeons, chickens and a hedgehog.